Caisse posts 7.6% return boosted by commodities rebound, strong bank stocks

 The change is a direct result of yields in fixed income markets, which are now slumping near historic lows as well as what Caisse executives view as the unpredictability of stock movements amid a heightened focus on short-term returns.
 At last count, 59 per cent of the pension fund manager’s exposure was outside Canada.

+The Caisse plans to increase the share of those less-liquid assets to as much as 35 per cent of total assets by 2022, up from 28 per cent today, Mr. Sabia said.
+The change will mean cutting its holdings in traditional bonds and expanding its investments in things like corporate credit, real estate debt and equipment financing.

 Strong returns of 22.7 per cent on the Caisse’s Canadian stocks helped the pension fund manager close out the year positively.
-Shares in energy and finance companies in particular did well.
+Shares in energy and financial companies in particular did well.
 The Caisse’s strategy of increasing holdings in Canadian stocks with higher exposure to the U.S. economy, like Alimentation Couche-Tard Inc., was also beneficial, the pension fund manager said.

 “We’re trying to see what’s stable in an unstable world,” Roland Lescure, the Caisse’s chief investment officer, told reporters at a news conference to discuss the results.
 “Big exposure to the U.S. consumer was something that we liked.”